azadmanesh92/SpaceSystemDesign_HW/README.md

-# ProjectileDesign
+# SpaceSystemDesign
-The design of a Projectile that carries a satellite with a given weight to a desired orbit with desired number of stages
+The design of a system that carries a satellite with a given weight to a desired orbit with desired number of stages